-There is nothing that says "Good morning!" quite like the fragrance of cinnamon buns just out of the oven on a cool fall morning!
+There is nothing that says "Good morning!" quite like the fragrance of cinnamon buns just out of the oven!
 Believe it or not, they are not difficult to make despite the fears of those who shun recipes with yeast.
 A quick tip — if you would like to serve first thing in the morning, assemble the buns in the baking pan the night before, cover with plastic wrap, and place in the fridge for a slow proof.
 In the morning, set your rolls out to come to room temperature while the oven is preheating and then bake!

 These rolls also keep well — I like to divide the rolls into portions that fit well in a plastic zip lock bag.
 To rewarm, loosely wrap rolls in foil and place in a 350* oven for 5-8 minutes.